fuse-box/fuse-box/docs/configuration.md

 | $name  | The name of your bundle  |
 | $hash  | Applying hash when available  |

 `$hash` is used when the hash option is set, otherwise it will be removed.
 FuseBox will create folders automatically, so you don't need to worry if a folder is present.
-FuseBox will also tolerate an absense of `$name` macro, converting it internally into a template
+FuseBox will also tolerate an absence of `$name` macro, converting it internally into a template

 For example this: